Why Individualized Addiction Treatment Works Better Than Other Treatment Methods

 Nick realized that these issues that were causing him to go back to drugs and alcohol stemmed from his childhood.
 He learned that he had attachment issues and self-worth issues because as a child he felt that he wasn’t worth it.
 So, he lived his life thinking that he wasn’t worthy of the happiness, joy, and success that he was having so when good things happen to him, he would feel that he wasn’t worth it.
 So, he would self-destruct using drugs and alcohol and would end up losing the important things in his life.

 Individual therapy helps a person struggling with addiction to look deeply into the role that drugs play in their lives.
 One-on-one counseling helps them understand how they may have used drugs and alcohol in coping with situations and feelings that they fail to deal with in a positive way.
 In Nick’s case, he was using drugs and alcohol to cope with guilt because he felt unworthy to be happy.
 When he finally realized that it was his self-worth that was causing him to depend on drugs, recovery finally started.
 Now he claims that he has been sober for more than a year and he now works at the HIR as a resident manager so he can also help other people with addiction.

 Amanda discovered a unique way to deal with her unique needs

-Individualized addiction treatment meets the client’s unique needs and addresses the issues that would help them deal with situations, moods and feelings that urge them to drink or use drugs.
+Individualized addiction treatment meets the client’s unique needs and addresses the issues that would help them deal with situations, moods, and feelings that urge them to drink or use drugs.
 What can trigger one person’s relapse may not trigger the other.
-That’s why there’s no such thing as all-in-one treatment for everyone.
+That’s why there’s no such thing as an all-in-one treatment for everyone.

 Amanda who has been sober since August 2011 says she owes her recovery to Hawaii Island Recovery.
 When she first called the facility Amanda said she needed help but she doesn’t know what kind of help that was.
 All she knew was that she was in a dark place, she was abusing oxycodone and alcohol, and she was suffering from anxiety and depression.